 So does that mean that you need to buy a $1000+ Full Frame camera to take a good photo?
 Absolutely not.
 If you are purchasing an expensive Full-Frame DSLR camera for social media posting, you might be disappointed to find out that most social media apps downgrade the quality of photos anyways to reduce the file size.
 The super expensive cameras are great for prints and ultra-high-quality digital images, so you should only be looking into these if you have been working in photography for a while and are absolutely sure that you need it.
 But for social media usage this is a complete overkill.

 Besides, what happens to many people is that they get the expensive camera but then they find out they have no idea how to operate all the fancy features.
 Or they are too afraid to take their $2000 camera on a hiking trip or abroad thinking it might get stolen, broken or draw too much attention to them as tourists.
 So the camera just keeps sitting in a desk drawer accumulating dust over years.
 Getting a nice camera is just like getting a brand new car.
 We are afraid to take it “off roading” and get it banged up.
 But if you went with a camera that is less expensive, you wouldn’t be as afraid to take it on a trip and put it to good use.
-Just remember, you can always upgrade to better gear down the road when you start feeling more comfortable with photography and start gaining more knowledge.
+Just remember, you can always upgrade to better gear down the road when you start feeling more comfortable with photography, and start gaining more knowledge.

 Use your phone until you save enough to buy a good camera

-Buys some basic accessories
+Buy some basic accessories

-Circular Polarizing (CPL) Filter
+Circular Polarizing Lens (CPL) Filter

 Neutral Density (ND) Filters

 There’s nothing worse than running out of battery just when your best images are being captured.
 Get a few extra batteries and always keep them fully charged.
+I love this Sony battery packet that comes with extra batteries and a car charging adapter which is great when I forget to charge my batteries the night before and allows me to charge them as I drive to my shooting location.

 After you find your perfect beginner camera, first learn and understand how to operate it.
 No $5000 camera can save a photo from a bad angle, bad lighting conditions or poor post-production editing.
 A camera is just a tool for you to use in photography, but learning photography skills and editing is what really distinguishes a good photo from a bad one.
 If you are a beginner in photography and find that you need to step up from your phone, make the jump to a mid-level camera and just start practicing.
 As you learn new skills, you will feel like a pro in no time.